Mission, Vision, & Our Promise to You

 Mission

-The ICA was established in 1984 to put a face on all those affected by IC/BPS and remains today as the only non-profit health association solely dedicated to improving the quality of healthcare and lives of people living with IC/BPS.
+The ICA was established in 1984 to put a face on all those affected by IC/BPS and remains today the only non-profit health association solely dedicated to improving the quality of healthcare and the lives of people affected by IC/BPS.
 To fulfill its mission, the ICA pursues three core functions:

-- Education: The ICA’s educational programs bring critical health information and support to IC/BPS patients, caregivers, and their loved ones.
-With the increased prevalence of IC/BPS, the need for educational programming is expanding.
-The ICA reach extends to healthcare providers—we work to improve professional educational efforts with the aim of ensuring optimal care with dignity for all people with IC/BPS.
+- Education: The ICA’s educational programs raise awareness of IC/BPS and empower those affected to change lives.
+In all efforts, the organization serves as a curator and translator of the most current science-based information on the condition.
+Importantly, the ICA reach extends to healthcare providers; we work to improve professional educational efforts with the aim of ensuring optimal care with dignity for all people with IC/BPS.

 The generosity of individuals, corporations, foundations, and other organizations allows us to disseminate current information, continue advocacy efforts, provide support, and offer hope to the millions of people with IC/BPS, as well as the researchers and healthcare providers who strive to improve their quality of life.
 Learn about the different ways you can give to the ICA.